jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

 refactor: make it better
 #################################################################################

 * It looks like the count_ :ref:`method<functions>` returns the number of times an item is in a list_.
-I change the list_ then add another assert_ call to be sure
+I change the list_ then add another assertion to be sure

   .. code-block:: python